Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Related Work

-\head{Security Implications of PiM Systems} A set of prior works~\cite{pimsecchallengesGLSVLSI2020,ensan2021scare,Wang_2023} discuss specific security vulnerabilities in PiM systems.
-Arafin et al.~\cite{pimsecchallengesGLSVLSI2020} survey and theoretically analyze security vulnerabilities in PiM systems, with a focus on five specific attack scenarios.
+A set of prior works~\cite{pimsecchallengesGLSVLSI2020,ensan2021scare,Wang_2023} discuss specific security vulnerabilities in PiM systems.
+Arafin et al.~\cite{pimsecchallengesGLSVLSI2020} survey and theoretically analyze security vulnerabilities, focusing on five specific attacks.
 In this work, we quantitatively and qualitatively analyze and evaluate main memory-based covert and side channels in detail.
-Wang et al.~\cite{Wang_2023} extracts neural network architectural information from an RRAM accelerator using power side channels. \revet{Similarly,\reve{ 1} Ensan et al.~\cite{ensan2021scare} proposes an attack revealing implemented intellectual property in RRAM-based PiM architectures using power/timing side channels.} In contrast, in this work, we demonstrate how to establish high-throughput timing covert channels using PiM operations through software.
+Wang et al.~\cite{Wang_2023} \nbcr{4}{extract} neural network architectural information from an RRAM accelerator using power side channels.
+Ensan et al.~\cite{ensan2021scare} \nbcr{4}{propose} an attack on RRAM-based PiM architectures using power/timing side channels.
+In contrast, we demonstrate how to establish high-throughput timing covert and side channels using PiM operations.

-\head{Timing Attacks} A significant body of work has focused on exploring timing attacks \cite{brumley2009cache, chen2014cc}.
-These attacks involve exploiting variations in the execution time of memory and processor core operations to infer sensitive information.
-Researchers have investigated various timing attack techniques, such as cache-based attacks \cite{maurice2015c5, yan2016replayconfusion, kaur2023tppd, saileshwar2021streamline, gruss2016flush+, yarom2014flush+, xiong2020leaking,aciiccmez2007yet, xiong2021leaking} to uncover vulnerabilities in traditional systems.
-There is an extensive body of research related to traditional covert-channel attacks, including Flush+Reload \cite{yarom2014flush+}, where the sender flushes a shared cache line and monitors the access time by the receiver to infer transmitted data.
-Flush+Flush \cite{gruss2016flush+} utilizes cache flush operations to probe for the presence of specific data patterns.
-Prime+Probe \cite{younis2015new} exploits cache set conflicts to communicate information between sender and receiver.
-Streamline \cite{saileshwar2021streamline} is a flush-less cache covert channel attack that enables asynchronous communication.
-We compare \X{} to Streamline in Section \ref{sec:analysis} and show that \X{} achieves significantly higher throughput.

-\head{Other Main Memory-based Timing Attack Mitigations} We already extensively discuss and evaluate mitigations that fundamentally eliminate the timing channel in Section~\ref{sec:mitig_evaluation}.
-We also discuss practical solutions that restrict access to the timing channel through cache management methods and show that they are not applicable to PiM-based attacks.
-Another mitigation method is to restrict the usage of fine-grained timers to prevent attackers from exploiting the timing channel.
-A set of modern processors limits access to fine-grained timers such as Apple M1 cores~\cite{ravichandran2022pacman}.
-Fine-grained timers are used in a wide range of user space applications, such as performance and power consumption monitoring, multithreading, synchronization and locking, optimizations on protocols such as TCP.
-Restricting access to fine-grained timers can also disable these applications or degrade their effects.

-\revct{DAGguise~\cite{deutsch2022dagguise}\revc{ 1} is a defense mechanism against memory timing side-channel attacks.
-DAGguise utilizes a memory access pattern representation obtained through offline profiling and shapes an application’s memory access pattern to eliminate information leakage.
-However, DAGguise does not mitigate row buffer-based timing channels as is and requires the memory controller to employ a closed row policy (evaluated in~\S\ref{sec:mitig_evaluation}).}